 1. Rich source of plant-based protein

 Edamame is a good vegetarian protein source that can provide several vitamins and minerals.
-Plant-based protein sources are healthier meat alternatives since they don’t contain saturated fats that increase the risk of heart diseases.
+Plant-based protein sources are healthier meat alternatives since they don’t contain saturated fats that increase the risk of heart disease.
 Pregnant women who follow a vegetarian or vegan diet can regularly eat edamame to meet their daily protein intake requirements.
 It is also a good source of calcium for women with lactose intolerance.

 2. Low in calories